U.S. Visa Requirements for Mexican Citizens

 • Police certificates or court records

 Each visa category comes with a different fee.
-You can find out more information about fees you need to pay concerning your specific category from the Visa Wizard.
+You can find more information about the fees you need to pay for your specific category from the Visa Wizard.
 These are some common U.S visa fees you should expect to pay:

 Visa Type